nealde/Ampere/README.md

 #### User Installation

-The easiest way to install battery.py is using pip:
+The easiest way to install Ampere is using pip:

-`pip install battery`
+`pip install ampere`

 #### Examples and Documentation